 Alison also introduced six Private Members’ Bills, including the Occupational Safety and Health Amendment Bill 2010, which sought to introduce the offence of Industrial Manslaughter into the criminal code.

-As a private citizen, Alison immersed herself in mental health and suicide prevention advocacy, working with prisoners and disability advocates while continuing her legal work, including working with refugees.
+Between the 2013 and 2017 elections, Alison immersed herself in mental health and suicide prevention advocacy, working with prisoners and disability advocates while continuing her legal work, including working with refugees.